ATTRACTIONS / MUSEUMS

 |North Point Lighthouse |

-North Point Lighthouse is a beautifully restored 1888 landmark museum and event destination located in historic Lake Park.
-Climb the 74-ft tower for a spectacular 360° view of Lake Michigan and downtown Milwaukee.
-View exhibits and artifacts about the history of the lighthouse, its keepers and Milwaukee’s role in the regional maritime activities of the Great Lakes.
-Open year round.
-Call for rates.
+Visit a restored 1888 lighthouse, museum and event destination in historic Lake Park.
+Climb the 74' tower for spectacular views of Lake Michigan and Milwaukee.
+Exhibits and artifacts tell stories of the lighthouse, its keepers and Milwaukee's role in Great Lakes maritime history.
+Open weekends year round.
+Weekday tours available.

 2650 North Wahl Avenue, Milwaukee, WI, United States